-The William C. Noland Medal, as the highest award bestowed on a member architect, is intended to honor a distinguished body of accomplishments, sustained over time, that spans a broad spectrum of the profession and that transcends the scope of normal professional activities.
-Only one medal may be bestowed each year.
+The Milton Grigg Award is the highest award we bestow on a member architect, to honor a distinguished, sustained, body of accomplishments.
+Award winner’s work spans the spectrum of the profession and transcends the scope of normal professional activities.

 This year’s recipient of the Milton Grigg Award is Ed Ford for his teaching, research, writing and service to the profession.

 Through his long career, Ed has served our profession as a celebrated architect, author, artist and educator.
 His books are standard texts in architectural education in most universities and have been called ‘exceptional’, ‘indispensable works’ and named “Books every Architect should read” by the NYTimes, Kenneth Frampton and the Museum of Modern Art.

 His work has been supported by grants from the Graham Foundation and the National Endowment for the Arts, and he’s been an Artist in Residence at Grand Canyon, Petrified Forest National Parks, and was a Fellow at The MacDowell Colony.